inab/TCGA_benchmarking_workflow/README.md

                 --assess_dir			Dir where the data for the benchmark are stored

 	    Other options:
-                --validation_result		The output directory where the results from validation step will be saved --assessment_results	The output directory where the results from the computed metrics step will be saved --aggregation_results	The output directory where the consolidation of the benchmark will be saved --statistics_results	The output directory with nextflow statistics --outdir	The output directory where the consolidation of the benchmark will be saved --statsdir	The output directory with nextflow statistics
+                --validation_result		The output file where the results from validation step will be saved --assessment_results	The output file where the results from the computed metrics step will be saved --aggregation_results	The output file where the consolidation of the benchmark will be saved --statistics_results	The output directory with nextflow statistics --outdir	The output directory where the consolidation of the benchmark will be saved --statsdir	The output directory with nextflow statistics